JuliaGaussianProcesses/TemporalGPs.jl/README.md

 # Example Usage

+Most examples can be found in the [examples](https://github.com/JuliaGaussianProcesses/TemporalGPs.jl/tree/master/examples) directory.
+In particular see the associated [README](https://github.com/JuliaGaussianProcesses/TemporalGPs.jl/tree/master/examples/README.md).

 This is a small problem by TemporalGPs' standard.
 See timing results below for expected performance on larger problems.

 ```julia